tsaikat/Homework-C-/README.md

-Homeworks from PA1 class at CVUT
+## Homeworks from Programming and algorithmics 2 class at CVUT
+### Focused on C++, basic algorithm and Object Oriented programming